TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Database/ClassOverview/Index.rst

   select(), delete() and friends.

 * `TYPO3\CMS\Core\Database\Query\Expression\ExpressionBuilder`: Object to model complex
   expressions.
-Mainly used for "WHERE" clauses and "JOIN" restrictions.
+Mainly used for "WHERE" and "JOIN" restrictions.

 * `TYPO3\CMS\Core\Database\Query\Restriction\...`: Set of classes that add expressions like "deleted=0" to a query based on `TCA` settings of a table.
 This automatically adds